-If you are planning to visit Berlin than I got you covered.
+If you are planning to visit Berlin then I got you covered.
 I put together 20 of the most important sights every first-time visitor should try to incorporate in their itinerary.
 They are meaningful, beautiful and fun.

 People often ask me for advice on what to see and do in Germany’s capital Berlin.
 The classics, the sights they should not miss.
 Since I like replying to all of your mails, I thought I combine all the Must-Sees in one post so everyone can have a look.